Social anxiety is something I've always wanted to write about.

 Lots of people don't ever think about the person they're talking to.
 They're just happy to talk.
 They don't think about how it makes people feel.

-And again, everyone gets anxious, but now you'll be a zen master when it comes to the tools and practices to understand how to make it work for you.
+And again, everyone gets anxious, I still get anxious, but now you'll be a zen master when it comes to the tools and practices to understand how to make it work for you.

 So, here's to you.